trentm/cmdln/README.md

 # Why cmdln.py?

-`cmdln.py` fixes some of the design flaws in `cmd.py` and takes advantage of new Python stdlib modules (e.g. optparse) so that it is more useful (and convenient) for implementing command-line scripts/shells.
+`cmdln.py` fixes some of the design flaws in `cmd.py` and takes advantage of the `optparse` module so that it is more useful (and convenient) for implementing command-line scripts/shells.

 The main differences are: